November 8, 2022

 What happens if you hire a new director who is also a shareholder?
 For this, you would need a deed of adherence, which in simple terms binds the new shareholder to the terms set out in the shareholders’ agreement.
 Simple stuff.

-We’ve spent years supporting fast-growth businesses from idea to exit, and in the process, we’ve helped countless founders with their board of directors.
+We’ve spent years supporting fast-growth businesses in the United Kingdom, and in the process, we’ve gained extensive experience supporting countless founders with their executive board.
 From setting robust legal infrastructure in place to supporting the business as its scales, we’ve perfected our expertise when it comes to building bold businesses.
 Do you need support with complex board matters?
 Or simply in need of key documents?
 Discover how we help founders.